 For recurring dyspepsia, common causes include

 Cancer (of the stomach Stomach Cancer A Helicobacter pylori infection is a major risk factor for stomach cancer.
 Vague abdominal discomfort, weight loss, and weakness are some typical symptoms.
-Diagnosis includes endoscopy and biopsy... read more or esophagus Esophageal Cancer Esophageal cancers develop in the cells that line the wall of the esophagus (the tube that connects the throat to the stomach).
-Tobacco and alcohol use, human papillomavirus infections, and... read more )
+Diagnosis includes endoscopy... read more or esophagus Esophageal Cancer Esophageal cancers develop in the cells that line the wall of the esophagus (the tube that connects the throat to the stomach).
+Tobacco and alcohol use, gastroesophageal reflux, and obesity... read more )

 Delayed gastric (stomach) emptying

 Gastritis Gastritis Gastritis is inflammation of the stomach lining.
 The inflammation can be caused by many factors, including infection, stress resulting from severe illness, injury, use of aspirin and other nonsteroidal... read more or peptic ulcer disease Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
 Peptic ulcers can result from infection with Helicobacter... read more

 Unknown (nonulcer dyspepsia)